tommie/traefik-forward-auth/README.md

 Note, if you pass `whitelist` then only this is checked and `domain` is effectively ignored.

+The whitelist can contain entries on the form `thom@test.com:theuser`, which will cause the server to report `theuser` as the authenticated user, instead of the email address.

 ### Forwarded Headers

 The authenticated user is set in the `X-Forwarded-User` header, to pass this on add this to the `authResponseHeaders` config option in traefik, as shown [here](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/docker-compose-dev.yml).

+The user's email address is available in `X-Forwarded-Email`.
+If the `whitelist` config option is empty, or it doesn't contain explicit user names, the `X-Forwarded-User` and `X-Forwarded-Email` will be the same.

 ### Operation Modes